Floydlang/floyd/doc_sources/landingpage.md

+##### THE MATRIX
+Floyd is inspired by the movie The Matrix, which is obviously a great way to design a programming language!

+- **Red Pill**: Knowledge, freedom, uncertainty and the brutal truths of reality
+- **Blue Pill**: Security, happiness, beauty, and the blissful ignorance of illusion

+Learn more here - things like **green processes**, **black magic**, the **red and blue pill**, and other cool and colorful things: [www.floydlang.org](https://www.floydlang.org "Floyd language's Homepage")

+##### VERTICAL LANGUAGE
+Floyd is a vertical language: it cares deeply about **cache lines** and **hardware cores** and at the same time has keywords like **software-system** and primitives for interacting between concurrent processes.

+It's still very small and easy to learn, by dropping a lot of cruft other programming languages think is needed.
+C++ - how many ways do we need to initialise a variable?
+Really?

 ### NOVEL CONCEPTS

 Floyd separates the programming work in new ways, imposes a clean system-wide structure and has simple built-in ways to do hard things like concurrency and optimization.